Contents

 Over the centuries, the Tower served various purposes.
 It functioned as a royal palace, a treasury, and a prison.
 One of its most infamous uses was as a prison for high-profile individuals, including members of the British nobility, political figures, and even royalty.
 Notable prisoners held at the Tower include Anne Boleyn, Sir Thomas More, and Elizabeth I before she became queen.

-The Tower is perhaps best known for its role as a prison for those accused of treason and its use as an execution site.
+The Tower is perhaps best known for housing prisoners accused of treason and serving as an execution site.
 Many executions took place on Tower Hill, just outside the Tower’s walls, including those of three English queens: Anne Boleyn, Catherine Howard, and Lady Jane Grey.

-In addition to its prison function, the Tower of London also served as a secure repository for valuable treasures, including the Crown Jewels of the United Kingdom, which you can see on display.
+In addition to its prison function, the Tower of London served as a secure repository for valuable treasures, including the United Kingdom’s Crown Jewels, which are on display.

 Throughout its history, the Tower of London has been expanded and modified.
 Additional towers and fortifications were added, creating a complex structure with multiple layers of defence.
 The White Tower, the central keep of the Tower complex, is the fortress’s oldest and most iconic part.

 In the 19th century, the Tower of London underwent significant restoration efforts.
-It was opened to the public as a historic site and museum, where it now serves as one of London’s most popular tourist destinations, attracting folk from all over the world.
+It was opened to the public as a historic site and museum and now serves as one of London’s most popular tourist destinations, attracting visitors from around the world.

 Tower of London Highlights